For your convenience, our most common customer questions are answered right here.

 How does the process work?

 Your Case Navigator™ will spend an hour with you at the outset of your case.
-S/he will cover five key areas:
+S/he will teach you about five key areas:

 - Terms and acronyms